jonas-mika/wind-power-forecast/report.md

-   By allowing clients to run the entire project flow by simply running `mlflow run <URL>`, which resolves all necessary dependencies and runs the entire pipeline automatically, results are easily reproducible, even for people with little experience in programming.
+   By allowing clients to run the entire project flow by simply running `mlflow run <URL>`, which resolves all necessary dependencies and runs the entire pipeline automatically.

    There are many different ways of trying to make code reproducible.
 The most commonly used